 In the decades since, players too numerous to list have gotten involved in the smart home industry.
 Google and Amazon are perhaps the two biggest competitors thanks to their vast reach.
 But even home security companies, like Vivint, are heavily invested in smart homes.
 And of course, telecoms and cable operators are competing as well.

 The end result is competition that gives consumers access to all sorts of smart home devices.
-From smart thermostats to lighting controls and remotely accessible video cameras, what began as a quest to automate the kitchen in the 1960s has become a global industry in the 2020s.
+From smart thermostats to lighting controls and remotely accessible video cameras, what began as a quest to automate the kitchen in the 1960s has become a global industry in the 2020s in becoming the technology for families.